AlexanderTheGrey/image-converter-cli/README.md

 # Image Converter CLI

-A command-line based image converter used to convert JPEG, PNG, GIF, TIFF, BMP, and SVG images to the web-optimized WebP format.
+A TypeScript command-line based image converter used to convert JPEG, PNG, GIF, TIFF, BMP, and SVG images to the web-optimized WebP format.
 It's primarily designed for use in pre-commit hooks.

 ## CLI Options